Skip to main content

 • Uses approved tools to track children’s development

-• Commits to ongoing quality improvement by using some of these best practices:
+• Commits to ongoing quality improvement by using some of these practices:

 • Responds to unique cultural customs and needs of children and families